 Masters of Grandiloquence

 Using big and difficult words are not necessarily good words.
 Do not show off your list of vocabulary.
 Keep it simple.
 Words like grandiose, apocalypse, conscience etc. may sound bold but they are too heavy for readers and look pretentious.
 Instead use easy words like large, devastation, duty.
 A proposal needs to show you as a problem solver, not a wordsmith.
-The more complicated vocabulary negatively influences reviewer’s assessment of the proposal.
+The more complicated vocabulary negatively influences the reviewer’s assessment of the proposal.

 Choose the right words, not big words!